davidjbradshaw/iframe-resizer/README.md

 ```

 ### Unexpected message received error
 By default the origin of incoming messages is checked against the `src` attribute of the iFrame.
 If they don't match an error is thrown.
-This behavour can be disabled by setting the `checkOrigin` option to **false**.
+This behaviour can be disabled by setting the `checkOrigin` option to **false**.

 ## Browser compatibility